iamadityashetty/to-do-application/README.md

 # to-do-application
-A to-do application where user can create, edit and delete a to-do.
+A to-do react web application where user can create, edit and delete a to-do.